 - Automatic Mode with Simple Controls

-This is my go-to feature.
+This is the feature I use most.
 The automatic threshold control listens to your signal and decides when to reduce noise.
-You’re not wrestling with complicated spectral editing or frequency-specific controls.
-Just set your threshold, tweak the sensitivity if needed, and you’re done.
+You donât have to deal with complex editing or detailed controls.
+Just set the threshold, adjust sensitivity if needed, and youâre finished.

 - ADSR Envelope Shaping